tonetheman/pymem_201704/readme.md

 draw_letter.py - The last example is using turtle to draw the letter A. I used the font Alger found on Windows and pulled the path information from the ttx file.

+draw_image.py - this reads a png and draws the image with the turtle

+* context managers
+examples here are ct_*